MattMckenzy/Mail2Gotify/README.md

 Logging:LogLevel:Default | Debug | Default .NET logging level.
 Logging:LogLevel:Microsoft | Warning | Default .NET Microsoft logging level.
 Logging:LogLevel:Microsoft.Hosting.Lifetime | Information |  Default .NET Microsoft Hosting logging level.
+Services:Gotify:ServiceUri | | Gotify's service uri.
+Services:Gotify:Header | X-Gotify-Key | Gotify's authentication header to use (the default is typically correct).
 Services:Mail2Gotify:HostAddress | | The address on which this service resides.
 Services:Mail2Gotify:HostPort | 587 | The port that this service will use to receive mail through SMTP.
 Services:Mail2Gotify:CacheDirectory | | The directory to use for persistent caaching (bind with docker for permanency).
-Services:Gotify:ServiceUri | | Gotify's service uri.
-Services:Gotify:Header | X-Gotify-Key | Gotify's authentication header to use (the default is typically correct).
+Services:Mail2Gotify:CertLocation | | The location for the X502 certificate used for TLS encryption.
+If left empty, Mail2Gotify will create a self-signed certificate with the variables below.
-Services:Certificate:Name | Mail2Gotify | The name of the X502 certificate used for the SMTP server's TLS encryption (TLS 1.1 or 1.2 is mandatory).
+Services:Certificate:Name | Mail2Gotify | The name used for the creation of the X502 certificate used for the SMTP server's TLS encryption.
-Services:Certificate:Password |  | The password used for the X502 certificate.
+Services:Certificate:Password |  | The password used for the creation of the X502 certificate.

 # Docker